-Resident corporations pay corporate income tax (CIT) on their worldwide income, whereas non-residents (i.e. foreign legal entities that have a permanent establishment [PE] in Uzbekistan or have income from sources in Uzbekistan not associated with a PE) pay CIT on income resulting from activities/sources in Uzbekistan.
+Resident corporations pay CIT on their worldwide income, whereas non-residents (i.e. foreign legal entities that have a permanent establishment [PE] in Uzbekistan or have income from sources in Uzbekistan not associated with a PE) pay CIT on income resulting from activities/sources in Uzbekistan.

-Non-resident corporations are taxed directly at the level of their Uzbek PE, if there is one, or via WHT at the source of payment of the Uzbek-source income.
+Non-resident corporations are taxed directly at the level of their Uzbek PE, if there is one, or via withholding tax (WHT) at the source of payment of the Uzbek-source income.

 CIT is charged on taxable profit calculated as a difference between gross income and deductible expenses reduced by applicable incentives granted by the Tax Code, other laws, or presidential decrees.

-The CIT rate is set annually by presidential decree.
-In 2017, enterprises (i.e. legal entities) are generally subject to CIT at the rate of 7.5%.
-Commercial banks are subject to CIT at the rate of 15%.
+The CIT rate is set in the Tax Code (previously, annually by presidential decree).
+In 2019, enterprises (i.e. legal entities) are generally subject to CIT at the rate of 12%.
+Commercial banks are subject to CIT at the rate of 20%.

 See the Withholding taxes section for WHT rates applicable in Uzbekistan.